schoenemeyer/WRF-Azure/README.md

 The purpose of this project is to demonstrate the possibility of running WRF3.8  using Azure HPC Infrastructure.
 The WRF3.8.1 is a community model maintained by NCAR/UCAR [https://www.mmm.ucar.edu/weather-research-and-forecasting-model ]

-The source code is available from this repository https://github.com/NCAR/WRFV3/releases
+The source code is available from this repository https://github.com/NCAR/WRFV3/releases.
+In order to run this lab, it is not necessary to compile the model.
+The binaries for CentOS 7.4 will be automatically downloaded from Azure Blob Storage.

 WRF has been developed for various scenarios including simulating atmospheric chemistry as described in here https://www.imk-ifu.kit.edu/829.php.
 The asscociated paper is published in https://www.sciencedirect.com/science/article/pii/S1352231099004021.